 With these definitions now firmly in place, we can begin reflecting on how we might live a life of prayer characterized by worship and praise.
 As I’ve already hinted, worship and praise are usually directed in two directions: who God is and what God has done.

 In the same way that Psalm 86 (among many others) honors God for who he is, our prayer life should be characterized by praise.
-If we’re ever at a loss for what to pray, this is a great place to start.
-In fact, this is the way Jesus himself told us to begin our prayers.
+If we’re ever at a loss for what to pray for, this is a great place to start.
+This is the way Jesus himself told us to begin our prayers.

 Lord’s Prayer as a Worship and Praise